 - Engineering and Science: This 125,000 square-foot facility opened in fall 2011 to provide much-needed additional academic, research and administrative space for the Watson School of Engineering and Applied Science.

-- Center of Excellence: Under construction is a 114,000-square-foot facility that will provide space for expansion and consolidation of the University's Center of Excellence in Small Scale Systems Integration and Packaging (S3IP); construction began in fall 2010 and will be completed in spring 2013.
+- Center of Excellence: Under construction is a 114,000-square-foot facility that will provide space for expansion and consolidation of the University's Center of Excellence in Small Scale Systems Integration and Packaging (S3IP).

 University Downtown Center